 Liver: A lot of concern here.
 Not only is 16 hours on a computer bad for the back there is some concern about radiation from the screen on the eyes and the risk of RSI on the body from repetitive movements.
 Losing sleep to play is also bad for the health and there has been less interest in eating properly.

 Lover: A lot of concern here too.
-The client has channelled her life into the computer and is substituting game goals for real life goals.
+The client has channeled her life into the computer and is substituting game goals for real life goals.
 The client wants to own a home but has not achieved that in real life and is unwilling to try again.
 She is allowing herself to settle for achieving that goal in a game.

-The client is unwilling to socialise in real life and is getting her social contact through the game.
+The client is unwilling to socialize in real life and is getting her social contact through the game.
 The client believes her daughter joining her in the game is a good thing but this may prove false.
 The client and her daughter used to get together frequently to go out to dinner and do other things.
 If the client spends less time with her daughter in real life in favour of both being in the game together this will be a negative thing.

 Livelihood: As mentioned above, the client has surrendered real life goals and activities in favour of in-game achievements and goals.
 Her addiction led to her spending so much time in the game she did not get enough sleep and was late for work once.
 The client has also been less interested in performing routine household chores than usual.

-Law: Whilst the game does not affect the client’s relationship with the law it has the potential to normalise illegal activities (theft) thus reducing the clients distaste for, and real-life rejection of, the crime of theft.
+Law: Whilst the game does not affect the client’s relationship with the law it has the potential to normalize illegal activities (theft) thus reducing the clients distaste for, and real-life rejection of, the crime of theft.
 The client has already discarded some of her original distaste for the activity in order to achieve level 3 in this “skill”.

 Sigh.
 I hate my objective psychologist mind sometimes!